Monitoring the temperature of your compost is the best way to ensure efficient composting and quality results.

 The problem is, without using a thermometer, you can’t really know what’s going on with your compost and if it’s working effectively.

-The optimum temperature for compost, when hot composting, is between 55-72°C (131-161°F).
+The optimum temperature for a compost pile is between 55-72°C (131-161°F).
 If you don’t add any more organic matter, the compost can remain at this temperature for up to several weeks.
 This is ideal for efficient composting.

-However, sometimes the compost might be colder than this, which can be checked using a thermometer.
+However, sometimes the compost pile might be colder than this, which can be checked using a thermometer.

 If you’ve identified that your compost is not heating up, these steps should help you get it warm again:

 - Compost can fail to heat up if the compost pile isn’t large enough.
 If your compost thermometer shows that the core of the compost it too cool, consider the size of your compost heap.
-Hot-composting heaps need a minimum biomass of 3 m³ – this can be achieved in a composting area that is 1 x 1 x 1 m.
-The aerobic bacteria in the compost heap will get to work and heat up the contents, but, without enough surrounding biomass for insulation, this heat it will get lost quickly.
+Hot-compost piles need a minimum biomass of 3 m³ – this can be achieved in a composting area that is 1 x 1 x 1 m.
+The aerobic bacteria in the compost pile will get to work and heat up the contents, but, without enough surrounding biomass for insulation, this compost heat will get lost quickly.

 - Another thing to consider after getting a low temperature reading on your compost thermometer is whether you are turning the heap frequently enough (or too frequently!).
 The heat is in the core of the heap, so it’s important to flip it regularly to make sure the ‘shell’ (outside) of the heap gets some time in the centre.
 Plus, turning the pile aerates it as well.
 This should be done approximately every 3 days.